MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P11-Adding-Audio-Attachments-to-the-Memo-model/content.md

 Amazon s3 stores our files in _"buckets"_.
 Buckets contain related files.
 An example could be a bucket called voicey-development that will store all the files related to our Rails app.

 1. Go to the Amazon s3 Homepage.
 I have created a few buckets, your bucket list should be empty.

 ![s3 Homepage](assets/s3-home.png)

 1. Create a new bucket, give it a name and choose Oregon for the region

 ![s3 Bucket First](assets/s3-bucket-oregon.png)

-1. In the next section (Set properties) under manage permissions, set the permissions to "Grant public read access to this bucket"
+1. In the next section (Set properties) under manage permissions, set the permissions to "Grant public read access to this bucket".

 ![s3 Bucket Read Access](assets/s3-bucket-read.png)

 1. Hit next on the next steps then create your bucket.